Not all couples plan on getting a wedding video at first.

 So when it comes to whether or not it’s worth it to get a wedding video—that value doesn’t come from the number of times you watch it but the quality of the memories it preserves for you and your entire family.

 So how do you figure out if wedding videography is something YOU really want?

-I see a lot of brides in forums ask other women for validation on if it’s worth getting wedding video or not.
+I see a lot of brides on wedding forums ask others for validation if it’s worth it to get wedding video or not.
 I can tell you for sure, that’s not the place to figure that out for yourself because it’s subjective for everyone.

 For every person who hated their video and tells you it’s just FOMO and don’t waste your money there’s going to be someone else loved their wedding video and they’re going to tell you it’s a must-have.

 None of this means boo unless you know yourself.
 In the end, you’re the only one who matters and the only person who knows you and your fiancé is you.